 11. Lack of investors

-Finding individuals or entities willing to put their money and trust in a new venture isn’t always an easy task.
+Finding individuals or entities willing to invest their money and trust in a new venture isn’t always easy.

-Lack of investments can lead to budget constraints, which hinders marketing efforts, and product development; effectively stunting growth and innovation.
+Lack of investments can lead to budget constraints, which hinder marketing efforts and product development, effectively stunting growth and innovation.

-It requires entrepreneurs to be particularly resourceful, often needing to bootstrap their operations or seek alternative funding sources.
+It requires entrepreneurs to be exceptionally resourceful, often needing to bootstrap their operations or seek alternative funding sources.

 11. Time